-The Ultimate Mhammara is the best tasting dip of the Middle East.
-Move over hummus, is mhammara time to shine!
-This sweet and savoury dip is sure to be a hit at your table or your next BBQ.
-It’s loaded with earthy walnuts, sweet roasted red peppers, and tart pomegranate molasses.
+Move over hummus, it's muhammara time to shine!
+The Muhammara is the best-tasting roasted red pepper dip from Syria.
+This sweet and savoury dip is sure to be a hit at your next meze or any gathering.
+It's loaded with earthy walnuts, sweet roasted red peppers, and tart pomegranate molasses.

 I promise it'll be your next go-to, gluten-free, everything dip.